regeda/php-nest/README.md

 Nest
 ========

-Nest is a decorator for invocation key based methods for PHP 5.3 that consists of just one file and one class.
+Nest is a decorator for key based methods invocation.
+The class for PHP 5.3 consists of just one file.

 Usage
 -----